Unified Content Security for Hybrid Networks

 Verimatrix MultiCAS/DVB is a key option within the Video Content Authority System (VCAS™) for IPTV that integrates high performance third-party pay-TV head-end scrambler equipment with robust Verimatrix software-based content security.
 MultiCAS uses standardized DVB (Digital Video Broadcast) Simulcrypt to enable VCAS-compatible scrambling of broadcast content concurrent with existing, traditional conditional access systems.

 MultiCAS/DVB enables the creation of a unified content security system that can be used with a hybrid DVB-C/DVB-S/DVB-T broadcast and a VCAS-secured IPTV network.
 This hybrid network configuration enables operators to reap the benefits of low-cost, software-based security in their set-top boxes (STBs).
 In addition, the hybrid approach allows broadcast services to be augmented with compelling video-on-demand (VOD) offerings employing the same robust content security.
-A key benefit for pay-TV operators is the ability to make a transition, by moving their existing subscribers to a more advanced security system, supporting higher value services without disrupting existing revenue streams.
+A key benefit for pay-TV operators is the ability to transition their existing subscribers to a more advanced security system supporting higher value services without disrupting existing revenue streams.

 MultiCAS/DVB also supports the EMMG interface, which is used for certain user- and device messaging.
 EMM formatted messages do not replace the secure client-server transactions for IPTV and Hybrid network key management, but provide valuable additional functions to securely manage client data and status.
 EMM formatted messages are addressable to an individual client, arbitrary groups of clients, and globally.
 Examples: